How to check if a car is stolen

 To avoid purchasing a stolen car, view the car at the seller's registered address, verify the seller's ID matches the car's documents, and be cautious of deals that seem too good to be true

-Use the DVLA's online vehicle information checker: Visit the DVLA website and enter the car's registration number.
+Visit the DVLA website and enter the car's registration number.
 This provides details about the car's make, model, and MOT history, ensuring it is officially registered.

-Check the car's VIN (Vehicle Identification Number) against databases like HPI Check: The VIN is unique to each vehicle.
+The VIN is unique to each vehicle.
 By checking this number against databases such as HPI Check, you can determine if the car has been reported stolen, involved in an accident, or has outstanding finance.

-Look for physical signs of tampering in the car: Inspect the car thoroughly.
-Examine the VIN plate for scratches or misalignment.
+Examine aspects of the car such as the registration plate for scratches or misalignment.
 Also, check the locks and ignition for any damage that might suggest the car has been stolen.

 What happens if I buy a stolen car?